Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Introduction

-In this paper we present an alternative approach to performing a Bayesian analysis on PTA data that results in a speed up of approximately two orders of magnitude, and scales as O(n$\log$(n)) that is not limited by the number of free parameters fitted, and uses $\sim$ 1GB of system memory for the analysis of the IPTA Datasets.
-We accomplish this by rephrasing the likelihood to eliminate all matrix-matrix multiplications and costly matrix inversions, replacing them with matrix-vector operations and sparse, banded matrix inversions, whilst still retaining the ability to make robust statistical inferences about the white and red noise present in the PTA data with the same precision as in vH2009/vHL2012.
-We eliminate the need for specifying any prior form for the shape of the correlated power spectrum induced by a GWB, or the red noise present in a particular pulsar at the point of sampling, and provide a means for easily detecting bright single source objects that might affect any method that attempts to fit a prescribed model for the power spectrum, and individual pulsars that are statistical outliers within the PTA caused by unknown local effects.
-We perform the sampling process using a Guided Hamiltonian Sampler (GHS) (Balan, Ashdown $\&$ Hobson in prep. henceforth B12) which provides an efficient means of sampling over large numbers of dimensions (potentially $> 10^6$).
+In this paper we present an alternative, model independent approach to performing a Bayesian analysis of PTA data that results in a speed up of between two and three orders of magnitude when compared to vHL2013, is not limited by the number of free parameters fitted or system memory, using $<$ 1GB of system memory for the analysis of the IPTA Datasets, and critically at no stage requires the specification of any prior form for the shape of the correlated power spectrum induced by a GWB, or the red noise present in a particular pulsar at the point of sampling.
+This represents a true model--independent means of performing inference on the shape of the power spectrum of a gravitational wave background, where we do not know the form that background will take.
+We accomplish this in two ways.
+In the low signal--to--noise regime (Section \ref{Section:Marginalisation}) we sample directly from the power spectrum coefficients of the GWB signal realisation.
+We show that for the IPTA data challenges, the number of coefficients required to describe the signal is roughly an order of magnitude less than the number of data points in the time domain, and so correspondingly the matrix inversions required in the likelihood are $\sim10^{3}$ times faster to compute.

-In Section \ref{Section:Power} we describe the derivation of the new likelihood, in Section \ref{Section:Sampling} we describe the sampling method used, and in Section \ref{Section:Results} we describe the results of this method as applied to the first and second datasets from the Open IPTA Data Challenge, and make comparisons with the methods described in vHL2012.